pfgithub/threadimgui/README.md

   click focus to be removed (the click focus is removed one frame after the mouse up)
 - scroll down one tick. click focus is unchanged.
 - stuff like that
+- first:
+- think about why these need double rendering and check if it's actually true

 # notes